I love living by the sea.

 Instead I took a walk not very far from the village.

+I did not try to walk across to the islet.
+I am not a daredevil and I do not fish either!
 I took a walk around and I found a nice spot where to wait for the tide to rise.
 I got there fifteen minutes before the end of low tide.
 I wanted to watch the bar disappear.

 I know it is very impressive because I’ve seen it happen many times.
 But today was special...
 Very strong winds hence strong currents...